+Patricia has a passion for teaching GIS and Data Visualization, and has taught GIS for Public Health at Clemson since 2015.
 Previous to Clemson, Patricia established and ran the Stanford Geospatial Center for four years at Stanford University where she also held the position of GIS Lecturer within the School of Earth Sciences.
 She created and taught the first "GIS for Good" class, a service learning class where students from different disciplines partnered with the United Nations, and other international humanitarian organizations to create innovative solutions to real-world problems.

 Ellie earned a B.Sc. in Architectural Engineering from National University of Iran in 2012.
 She worked as an architect and a designer in Iran for a while prior to her departure from home.
 She obtained her Master’s degree in City and Regional Planning program at Clemson University and is currently in her 2nd year of PhD in Planning, Design, and Built Environment.
 Her Master’s thesis is developing criteria for social justice in Islamic context.

 Patrick was 26 when he started with Clemson under CCIT (it was called ITC then) in April of 1998.
 He worked on the z/OS mainframe as a system programmer, making sure that the hardware, operating system, and all associated applications were running properly.
 He also did some development and network management as well.